Gokhan-Ergul/crate-box-bar-hist-method/README.md

+If you want to try please add datasetNA.txt and the R file in the same source.

 First of all I read the file and fixed something, and then we wrote our method for use our plot methods like barplot, I use only some method they are already written by R developer here is the methods: plot()